Documentation Index

 Integration Column

-If you want to know about whether a given account has a relationship with a set of competitors, the competitor presence column is the best approach.
-The competitor presence column looks across our internal purchase orders, contracts, meeting minutes and web (optional) to determine whether there is evidence that a given buyer works with a competitor.
-Input the competitors and/or products you are interested in tracking: and we will output whether that buyer works with that competitor, any pricing detail and an explanation of the relationship.
-You can either run the competitor presence column to only look at our internal dataset or you can expand it to use web for credits (and see more results).
+If you want to know whether a given account has a relationship with a set of competitors, the competitor presence column is the best approach.
+The competitor presence column looks across our internal purchase orders, contracts, and web (optional) to determine whether there is evidence that a given buyer works with a competitor.
+Input the competitors and/or products you are interested in tracking, and we will output whether that buyer works with that competitor, any pricing detail, and an explanation of the relationship.
+Additionally, when creating a vendor presence column, you can choose how Starbridge handles gaps in the data:- Use Only Confirmed Data — Show only vendor data explicitly found in Starbridge’s purchase order and contract records.
+This is the default setting.

 Edit Column (And Extracting Child Entities)